aWilson41/iMSTK/README.md

 * #### Qt Support

 Whilst iMSTK does not provide any sort of qt integration you may enable it through VTK by toggling iMSTK_USE_QT in cmake.
+This works with Qt 5.12.
 Qt5_DIR must also be provided in cmake, thi would be the path to your qt compiler directory (ex: `C:\Qt\5.12.1\msvc2017_64`).
 See QtWindow example for one such implementation.

 * ##### Offscreen Rendering
 To render without the usage of a GPU or without the usage of a screen on linux (or WSL), iMSTK's VTK renderer may be built with OSMesa.